-Bladder Cancer Treatment in Ocala, FL
+Bladder Cancer in Men

 Bladder cancer is one of the most common cancers, affecting approximately 68,000 adults in the United States each year.
 Bladder cancer occurs in men more frequently than it does in women and usually affects older adults, though it can happen at any age.